cproctor/bba/content/assignments/dream-toy.md

 - ** Prototyping: ** Creating low-resolution models to test and develop ideas
 - ** Integrating theory into design for learning: ** Designing for learning requires a step beyond traditional product design, in that the desired outcomes are grounded in pedagogical theory.
+- ** 3D Fabrication ** Practice using CNC, 3D printing or silicon casting to create some aspect of your dream toy.
+If 3D fabrication is not relevant to your toy, alternatively build an "accessory" for your Omni Animal

 ---
 # Part 1: Co-design